STAT545-UBC/STAT545-UBC-original-website/block006_care-feeding-data.md

   * Most functions for inference, modelling, and graphing are happy to be passed a data frame via a `data =` argument.
 This has been true in base R for a long time.
   * The set of packages known as the [`tidyverse`](https://github.com/hadley/tidyverse) takes this one step further and explicitly prioritizes the processing of data frames.
 This includes popular packages like `dplyr` and `ggplot2`.
 In fact the tidyverse prioritizes a special flavor of data frame, called a "tibble."

 Data frames -- unlike general arrays or, specifically, matrices in R -- can hold variables of different flavors, such as character data (subject ID or name), quantitative data (white blood cell count), and categorical information (treated vs. untreated).
-If you use homogenous structures, like matrices, for data analysis, you will are likely to make the terrible mistake of spreading a dataset out over multiple, unlinked objects.
+If you use homogenous structures, like matrices, for data analysis, you  are likely to make the terrible mistake of spreading a dataset out over multiple, unlinked objects.
 Why?
 Because you can't put character data, such as subject name, into the numeric matrix that holds white blood cell count.
 This fragmentation is a Bad Idea.

 ### Get the Gapminder data